 - Distances between destinations can be long so allow plenty of time for overland travel.

 - Take out Travel Insurance before you leave so you can relax & enjoy your trip without worrying about something going wrong.

-Feeling safe while you’re away is VERY important, especially if you’re a woman travelling solo in Australia.
+If you’re a woman travelling solo in Australia, feeling safe while you’re away is VERY important.
 For me, safety is THE most important consideration when I’m alone and I’m pleased to report that Australia is very safe compared to other countries.
-Australia consistently ranks as one of the safest places in the world to visit and to live.
+Australia consistently ranks as one of the safest places in the world to visit and live.
 The crime rate is low and the political system is stable.